-The beaches are well-maintained.
-Fresh sand is brought in when needed, and during the night cleaning crews remove garbage, leaving behind a freshly-raked beach.
+The beaches are well maintained.
+Fresh sand is brought in when needed, and at night cleaners remove trash and leave a freshly raked beach.

-The sand on most of the beaches of Blanes is somewhat coarse, but comfortable to lie and walk on.
+The sand on most of Blanes’ beaches is somewhat coarse, but pleasant for lying and walking.

-It is not well suite to building sand castles, though — but judging by all the happy children that does not seem to be a problem at all.
+It’s not so good for building sandcastles, though – but judging by all the happy kids, that does not seem to be a problem at all.

-Most beaches are served by small kiosks where refreshments can be bought at reasonable prices.
+Most beaches have small kiosks where you can buy refreshments at reasonable prices.

 There are open showers at regular intervals.
-There are also some toilet and first aid facilities, as well as access points for the handicapped — but not as many as you’d expect.
+There are also some toilets and first aid facilities, as well as access points for the disabled – though not as many as you might expect.

-The water quality at Blanes beaches is consistently good, and within Blue Flag standards.
+Water quality on Blanes’ beaches is consistently good and meets Blue Flag standards.